 I tried my best to give my best and to live my motto “live your life as a gift and then give that gift away every day”.

 Life it seems was sucking the life out of me and although I kept marching, holding my baton high and claiming victory over our many perils, I felt weak and discouraged.
 But I hid my pain.
 Oh did I hide my pain.
 I couldn’t speak to anyone about what I was feeling.
 No one human person seemed to understand, so I would ball my eyes out talking to my father in heaven.
 “Mold is making you sick, come on.”
 A phrase I heard one too many times from those around me.

 “Another day where sickness haunts me, it whispers in my ear and taunts me.
 So much going on, burning in my chest, nausea, dizziness, pain in my neck, stomach upset.

-My heart speeds up then down again, difficult to speak, feeling like the air has been extracted from my lungs.
+My heart speeds up then down again, its difficult to speak, feeling like the air has been extracted from my lungs.
 Holding on to a prayer that brighter days will come, will they?

 Feeling weak and tired, unable to keep up with this masquerade.

 Hoping for rain, for cleansing waters to come.
 Wash away the madness, restore my peace.”

 I share these feelings and thoughts with the hope that if you are reading this and find yourself experiencing similar situations, you can find hope and know that you are not alone.